janspale/janspale.github.io/_pages/teaching.md

 layout: page
 permalink: /teaching/
 title: teaching
-description: Here you will find materials for courses I teach at the Department of Energy Engineering, CTU FME.
+description: Here you will (eventually) find materials for courses I teach at the Department of Energy Engineering, CTU FME.
 nav: true
 nav_order: 4
 ---